raspberrypilearning/mapping-data/en/step_4.md

 --- task ---

 You can print other facts out about the region you clicked on, by adding more `print()` statements.
 This will depend on the data set that you used.
-If you used `happy.csv` for instance, you could print the following:0faeb0
+If you used `happy.csv` for instance, you could print the following:

 --- code ---
 ---